shashanksk/shashanksk/README.md

 ## :wave: About Me

-👦 I'm a third year student at **National Institute of Technology Karnataka**.
+👦 I'm a 2024 graduate from **National Institute of Technology Karnataka**.

 🌱 I’m currently learning Networking and Machine learning.